 Dr. Gene Arnold: Now, the topic is complex ADHD, but what exactly is meant by that term?

-Dr. Tanya Froehlich: So complex ADHD refers to ADHD that is complicated by having another condition, a condition that's neurobehavioral traveling along with it.
-Now some of these conditions that can come along with ADHD, to name just a few.
-So as we go through each one of them, I'll explain a little bit more.
+Dr. Tanya Froehlich: So, “complex ADHD” refers to ADHD that is complicated by having another condition, a condition that's neurobehavioral traveling along with it.
+Now some of these conditions that can come along with ADHD include things like oppositional defiant disorder, anxiety disorder, depression, learning disorders, autism spectrum disorders, intellectual disability, tics or Tourette syndrome, to name just a few, so as we go through each one of them, I'll explain a little bit more.

 Dr. Gene Arnold: What's the most common of those?

 Dr. Tanya Froehlich: Really high on our list would have to be oppositional defiant disorder.
 So, more than half of kids with ADHD have coexisting oppositional defiant disorder or ODD.
-Now, children with ODD, they're much more uncooperative, defiant, and hostile toward their peers, toward parents, teachers, and other authority figures than our other children.
+Now, children with ODD, they're much more uncooperative, defiant, and hostile toward their peers, toward parents, teachers, and other authority figures, than are other children.

 Dr. Tanya Froehlich: That definitely does help, but one thing to note is that even if it's just happening with the parents and it's not happening with any other authority figures, the family still could benefit from the parents doing the parent behavior training classes to address those difficulties and to reduce family stress to help everyone in the family have more harmony and to get along better.